-Kaiser Foundation Health Plan (Health Plan) - Kaiser Foundation Health Plan, is a nonprofit corporation and a Medicare Advantage organization.
-This Evidence of Coverage sometimes refers to Health Plan as "we" or "us."
+Kaiser Foundation Health Plan (Health Plan) - Kaiser Foundation Health Plan of the Mid Atlantic States, Inc., is a nonprofit corporation and a Medicare Advantage organization.
+This Evidence of Coverage sometimes refers to Health Plan as "we" or "us" and it applies to Kaiser Permanente Medicare Advantage members.
+Kaiser Foundation Health Plan of the Mid Atlantic States, Inc., is a nonprofit corporation and a Medicare Advantage organization.
+This Evidence of Coverage sometimes refers to Health Plan as "we" or "us" and it applies to Kaiser Permanente Medicare Advantage members.